 The internet can be a big distraction but also offers lots of opportunities to make money.

-They have a range of jobs on offer from copywriting to graphic design and even social media.
+They have a range of jobs on offer, from copywriting to graphic design.
+You can even make use of 100% free t shirt designs available online to speed up the process and get started sooner.
 Whatever your skillset, you’re bound to find a job that fits.

 The amount you’re paid depends on the job and your experience, but you could make at least £10 an hour.